PrestaShop/prestashop.github.io/news/_posts/2021-03-02-archived-modules.md

 - [Healthcheck](https://github.com/PrestaShop/ps_healthcheck)
 - [Customer loyalty and rewards](https://github.com/PrestaShop/loyalty)

-The repositories of these modules have been archived.
-This means that they will not be available in back-offices, but they are still available on GitHub.
-No further work will happen on these GitHub repositories, but developers can still fork them and use them.
+Abandoning these projects and archiving their repositories means that they will no longer be available in back-offices, but they will still available on GitHub.
+These modules will no longer receive any updates, nor accept contributions.
+Developers, however, can and will still be able to use them, fork them, improve them and redistribute them as derivative projects, following the [AFL 3.0 license](https://opensource.org/licenses/AFL-3.0).

 PrestaShop is an open source and community project.
 If the PrestaShop project stops maintaining a repository, it does not mean this project is gone.
 What the project cannot do by itself, the community can do it.
 We might see contributors fork these modules and build a newer, better version that will surpass the current module.